 The 21st century restarted in 2021.
 The companies that implemented Digital Transformation effectively thrived during the worldwide pandemic.
 Digital Transformation has reduced disruptions in business, across all industries, and new digital technologies and strategies have continued to emerge faster than ever.
 MIT has been no exception to this uninterrupted innovation.
 This annual MIT Digital Technology and Strategy Conference explores the latest research from across the Institute and its potential impact across industries.
-The conference highlights several of the areas where MIT continues to generate cutting-edge research in numerous areas, such as quantum computing, satellite communications, AI, robotics, cybersecurity, predictive analytics, digital business and others.
+The conference highlights where MIT continues to generate cutting-edge research in numerous areas, such as quantum computing, satellite communications, AI, drones, process automation beyond robotics, predictive analytics, technology strategy, digital transformation, and others.
 Join MIT’s faculty, MIT-connected startups and industry executives as they discuss their latest innovations, meant to be practical and actionable solutions to accelerate real-world innovation and industry success.
 The program also allows for opportunities for networking with top MIT researchers and industry executives.